 The second guide can take two positions in the group, mainly dependent on the level of experience with the tour.
 The obvious one is, of course, the place, at the back of the group.

-And the best thing about this, slightly offset position is, that not only an easy method of checking the completeness of the group is available to the guide but also cars passing are forced into a more sweeping pass of the group.
+And the best thing about this, slightly offset position is, that not only an easy method of checking the group's completeness is available to the guide but also cars passing are forced into a more sweeping pass of the group.
 Sure the car might sill pass to close to the second guide, but he should be able to deal with it as an experienced guide.
 At least better than his guests.

 However, there is one thing to keep in mind.
-For all the different strategies, the second guide can employ to aid the guide, the second guide must be as familiar with the tour as the guide himself is.
+For all the different strategies, the second guide can employ to aid the guide, and the second guide must be as familiar with the tour as the guide himself is.
 Both need to be aware of every upcoming turn and lane change.
 In many cases, however, the guide at the back of the tour is not as intimately familiar with the track.
-Knowledge of the track is after all one of the deciding factors if you have the choice who is guiding, and who is at the back.
+Knowledge of the track is after all one of the deciding factors if you choose who is guiding, and who is at the back.
 Nevertheless, in this case, a completely different position within the group is possible.

 The Lane Change